Having trouble defining your vision? Holding onto all the wrong things could be blocking you from seeing and creating what’s next.

 When I first tried to answer that question, all I could think was “I don’t know.”
 Holding onto all the wrong things was blocking me from seeing and creating what’s next.
 Fear did a number on me.
 It clouded my mind and sent my thoughts into unproductive cycles.
 But deep down in the recesses of my soul, I knew what I had to do.

-Last summer I made some bold moves.
+That summer I made some bold moves.
 I resigned from my job, I ended a longish-term relationship, and I figured out a way to enroll my kids in a Waldorf-inspired public charter school that I had been eyeing for years.
 It probably looked a little crazy to spectators, and at first I fell apart all over again as I stared at the glaring blank page of my life.

 That is where the magic started to happen—right there at rock bottom.

 Gradually, my perspective began to shift.
 Instead of telling myself “I lost everything,” I started realizing “I can create anything.”
 It was no longer a mandate.
-I didn’t have to come up with a new life plan.
-I had the space and freedom to shape my life into whatever I want.
+I didn’t have to come up with a replacement life plan.
+Instead I had the space and freedom to shape my life into whatever I want.

 Find Your Vision

 Today I have a pretty good idea of what I’m after in life.
 My vision includes writing creative nonfiction, living at the beach, raising my children to be good humans, and enjoying authentic, nourishing relationships.
 Finding my vision took a lot of time, patience, and courage.
 Here are the practices that helped me and continue to help me along the way.

 1. Write a letter from your future self.
 Sit down with a pen and paper.
 Imagine it’s five years from now, and write a letter to a close friend, filling them in on what your life is like.
 Go big and don’t hold back.
 When your inner critic tries to stop you, keep your pen moving and see what comes.
 (This exercise is from Writing Through Transitions, which I read as part of a Women Writing for (a) Change course.)